Write a little about yourself. Just a paragraph will do.

 Immigrant, and Bresson's Pickpocket.

-Punishment by Dostoyevsky is my favorite novel, with Laurence
+worth it.
+Crime and Punishment by Dostoyevsky is my favorite novel,

-Durrell's The Alexandria Quartet pulling up the rear.
-Pema Chodron
+with Laurence Durrell's The Alexandria Quartet pulling up the rear.

-is comfort food.
-I missed several meals because I was so immersed
+Pema Chodron is comfort food.
+I missed several meals because I was

-in Anthony Doerr's All the Light We Cannot See.
-I've been meaning
+so immersed in Anthony Doerr's All the Light We Cannot See.
+I've

-to reread Jennifer Egan's A Visit from the Goon Squad because it's
+been meaning to reread Jennifer Egan's A Visit from the Goon Squad

 Poetry: Thomas McGrath, Jack Gilbert, Anna Akhmatova.
 Reading poems